MighTy-Weaver/Inefficient-AC-detection/README.md

 *Due to the privacy issues, the dataset will not be made open to public.*

-However, we still provide
-a [sample version](https://github.com/MighTy-Weaver/Inefficient-AC-detection/blob/main/sample_data.csv) of the full dataset to demonstrate the formation of our experimenting data.
+However, we still provide a 200 lines [sample version](https://github.com/MighTy-Weaver/Inefficient-AC-detection/blob/main/sample_data.csv) of the full dataset to demonstrate the formation of our experimenting data.
+Please notice that the `Location` are set to 0 for privacy.

 ## 3. Training the XGBoost Model